girliemac/girliemac.github.io/_posts/2021-07-12-microsoft-beginners-sketchnotes.md

 ---
-title: Doodles from Microsoft beginners series
+title: Doodles from Microsoft Beginners Series
 author: Tomomi Imura
 layout: post
 description: My sketchnotes from Web Dev for Beginners and ML for Beginners by Microsoft